 New Student Applications:

 All Au Pairs who did not take courses during the spring term 2014 must complete an Au Pair Application for the fall term 2014.
 Within 4 business days of submitting the form, new students will receive a student ID, and a Drew email address.
-Once you receive your student ID#, you should visit the Business Office at Tilghman House to get your student ID card.
-You will need your ID card to access the library and obtain a parking placard from the security office in Pepin.
+Once you receive your student ID#, you should visit the Business Office in their new location in Holloway Hall to get your student ID card.
+You will need your ID card to access the library and obtain a parking placard from the security office in Pepin. (please refer to your campus map)

 Returning Students: (Au Pairs enrolled as of spring term 2014)